Cambridge District Scout Archives

 The address ‘Bleak House’ was given for the 12th Cambridge District Bottisham Troop in the 1918 Annual Report – they were gone by 1920.
 The 9th Cambridge District Linton who met in the ‘Crown Hotel yard’ (now the Crown Inn, below) lasted three years.

-The hardy 2nd Cambridge met for a winter on Silver Street Bridge.
+The hardy 2nd Cambridge met for a winter on Silver Street Bridge before the temporary amalgamation with the 1st Cambridge District (New Cherry Hinton).

 JWR Archivist Mar 2019